 Is Your Gluten-Free Diet Working?

-If you have celiac disease, you probably want to know for sure if your gluten-free diet is working and if you’ve successfully put your celiac disease into remission.
+If you have celiac disease, you probably want to know if a gluten-free diet is working and if you’ve successfully put your celiac disease into remission.

-While you may have more energy, stabilize your weight, and resolve many of your painful and annoying symptoms, the best way to know for sure if your gluten-free diet is working is through a simple blood test.
+While you may have more energy, stabilize your weight, and resolve many of your painful and annoying symptoms, a simple blood test is the best way to know if a gluten-free diet is working.

-I encourage you to order an at-home Celiac Disease Monitoring test from imaware so you can know for sure how your body is responding to the gluten-free diet.
-Use the coupon code JENNY10 for 15 percent off.
+I encourage you to order an at-home Celiac Disease Screening test from Everlywell so you can know how your body responds to a gluten-free diet.
 As always, be sure to discuss the results with your doctor.

 You might enjoy these articles: